The DQD Query Language

 Constraints

-The constraint in the example above respects this schema, where left is form, operator is = and right is "dogs".
-LCP allows corpus creators to define arbitrary attributes for each layer, but form is mandatory on the token-level attribute.
-Because the constraint is in the scope of the token, form refers to the token attribute named "form": this constraint states that we are looking for token entities whose form must be "dogs".
+The constraint in the example above respects this schema: left is form, operator is =, and right is "dogs".
+LCP allows corpus curators to define arbitrary attributes for each layer, but form is mandatory at the token level.
+This constraint states that we are looking for tokens whose surface form must be "dogs".

 Sequences